PatrickHumphries/DolfinVeganAdds/README.md

 3. **Realism:** The mod strives for a touch of realism, considering the nutritional benefits associated with tofu in real life.
 This adds an immersive element to the gameplay, making food choices more reflective of real-world nutritional considerations.

+4. **Increased Spawn Frequency:** Both tofu and fried tofu will now be more abundant in the world of Project Zomboid!
+The number of locations in which tofu-based items can spawn has been slightly increased.

 ## Installation

 1. **Download the Mod:** Start by downloading the mod files from the official mod repository or another trusted source.